 Johns Valley sublucin, hetween Plake Monitain and the field of illucir Conyon, includes on area of about 55,000 acres (pl.
 1).
 It is bounded in its southern oud by the volcanie-rock constraint of rocard by Flake Monitain, on its western side by solimentary and volcanie rocks of the Serier Plateau, on its extern side by solimentary and volcanie rocks at the Table Cliff and Aquarius Plateau, and a filler Conyon.
-The Promeingent fault separate the valley from the Cliff and Aquarius Plateaus along much of the extern valley margin and is the main structural element "uncaring the subjustion.
+The Promenagent fault separate the valley from the Cliff and Aquarius Plateaus along much of the extern valley margin and is the main structural element "uncaring the subjustion.
 Second other faults are in the subbasin, one along the subjustion.
-Second other faults are in the subjustion, are along the vector wiles and one assumed at depth baset the valley from $\Lambda$ maximum known thickness of 500 feet of valley "half" all of which is all aviants.
-Johns Malley and Walley and Walley and Walley and Solim Alley and Walley and Solim Alley and Aquaring the subjustion for the substain.
-Second other faults are in the subjustion of which is all aviants, was ponetrated by each lot which is alley from Antimony subjust down-
+Second other faults are in the subjustion of which is all written, was ponerated by each of valley "Bay".
+Johns Walley and with a subjusting the subjusti

-Joint Valley submetry is separated from Antimony subbasic downstream by a behavior constriction between the Aquarius and Sevier Philoma.
+Joint Valley submetry is separated from Antimony subbasic downstream by a behavior constriction between the Aquatics and Sevier Philoma.
 The East Fork Sevier River forms through the constriction in Black Compton, a steep-stilled gauge about 8 wiles long, 100-400 free, wilds, included in solution tury and volcanic bedrack (pt.
-1, geologic maps and section $E \in N^$ ).
+1, geologic mapand section $E \in N^$).